kykiefer/depression-detect/src/README.md

 7. `cnn.py` performs normalization on the spectrogram and preps the images for Keras.
 Then trains and evaluates the network.

-8. `plot_metrics.py` plots loss, accuracy and an ROC curve.
+8. `plot_metrics.py` plots loss, accuracy and ROC curve.

 ### Models
 9. `cnn_final.h5` is a file containing the configuration and weights of the trained convolutional neural network.
 The file was too large for GitHub, so there exists a `README.md` as a placeholder with instruction on how to access it.